Genetics & Evolution - Complete Interactive Lesson

 X-Linked Inheritance

-- Males (XY) only have ONE X chromosome โ hemizygous
+- Males (XY) have only ONE X chromosome → they are hemizygous for X-linked genes

-- X-linked recessive diseases affect males more (no second X to compensate)
+- X-linked recessive diseases affect males more often (no second X to mask the allele)

-- Carrier females () pass the trait to ~50% of sons
+- Carrier females () pass the recessive allele to ~50% of their sons

 Common X-Linked Recessive Diseases